nlepagnez/ESI-PublicContent/Documentations/Deployment-MES-OnPremises.md

 *Manual Parsers deployment (to review)*
 *Section to complete*

 #### Script Deployment
+Option 0 is necessary for the Workbook :
+- Microsoft Exchange Security Review
+- Microsoft Exchange Least Privilege with RBAC

 Install the ESI Collector Script on a server with Exchange Admin PowerShell console This is the script that will collect Exchange Information to push content in Microsoft Sentinel.